hygieia/api/README.md

 ## Docker Image for API

-You can install Hygieia by creating a Docker image.
-This section gives detailed instructions to create a Docker image for the API layer.
+You can install Hygieia by using a docker image from docker hub.
+This section gives detailed instructions on how to download and run with Docker.

-To create a Docker image for Hygieia's API layer, execute the following steps:

-*	**Step 1: Download the latest image or tagged image**
+*	**Step 1: Download**

-	Navigate to the api docker hub location [here](https://hub.docker.com/r/hygieiadoc/api/tags) and download the latest image or tagged image (latest is preferred).
+	Navigate to the api docker hub location [here](https://hub.docker.com/r/hygieiadoc/api/tags) and download the latest image (most recent version is preferred).
+Tags can also be used, if needed.

 *	**Step 2: Run with Docker**